ypriverol/os-proteomics/manuscript.md

 ## Strategies to commercialize OSS

 A piece of software being open-source does not necessarily mean that everyone can use it without financial cost.
-[B: that sentence could be misunderstood I think.]
+[B: that sentence could be misunderstood I think.
+MacCoss: I don't know what this sentence is trying to say.
+I think you are its trying to say that open source software costs money to maintain.
+However, by definition open source means that the source code is freely available and can be modified.]
 Instead, OSS can be commercialized in a number of different ways depending on the owner's goals and principles.
 Here, we intend for commercialization to refer to any process by which OSS is monetized, regardless of whether it remains part of an academic lab, is developed by a company, or is spun-out into its own startup.
 In fact, we would argue that healthy OSS projects must be financially supported by methods such charitable means, grants, or commercialization, in order for the development of the project to be sustainable.